How to check your Windows 11 edition (Home or Pro)

 Windows 11 edition in About settings

-2. Check the edition from System Information
+2. Check your edition from System Information

 1. Open Start.